Housing benefit changes

 - moving to cheaper accommodation or to a cheaper area.

-We have created a joint team made up of debt and welfare specialists, job brokers, housing benefit advisers, and Job Centre Plus staff.
+We have created an H&F Advice Hub made up of debt and welfare specialists, job brokers, universal credit advisers, and Job Centre Plus staff.
 Residents are able to access advice on their housing and employment options whilst ensuring that their benefit claim is up to date and paid correctly in one visit.